openstack/openstack-manuals/doc/contributor-guide/source/content-specs.rst

 The OpenStack Installation Guide describes a manual install process for multiple distributions based on the following packaging systems:

-* Installation Guide for Debian - will be published with Liberty
 * `Installation Guide for openSUSE and SUSE Linux Enterprise Server`_
 * `Installation Guide for Red Hat Enterprise Linux and CentOS`_
 * `Installation Guide for Ubuntu`_